Soneso/stellar_flutter_sdk/documentation/sdk_examples/path_payments.md

 // Fund sender, middleman and receiver accounts from our issuer account.
 // Create the accounts for our example.
-Transaction transaction = new TransactionBuilder(issuer, Network.TESTNET)
+Transaction transaction = new TransactionBuilder(issuer)
     .addOperation(new CreateAccountOperationBuilder(senderAccountId, "10").build())
     .addOperation(new CreateAccountOperationBuilder(firstMiddlemanAccountId, "10").build())
     .addOperation(new CreateAccountOperationBuilder(secondMiddlemanAccountId, "10").build())